 You will find throughout the wreck, piles of ammunition, rifles, and helmets.
 These last ones give the wreck its name.
 The vessels real name is unknown.
 It was most likely confiscated in South East Asia during WW2.

 Its wreck was discovered fairly recently in1990 and so far any attempt to find out the ships real name has remained fruitless.
 The wreck is about 180 feet/60 m long, and 30 feet/10 m wide and remains fairly intact in large areas.

 It can be penetrated, but of course, you need the proper training and experience.
 Due to its proximity to the reef and the silty bottom, visibility is not always good.
 Please take care when diving the wreck and do not pick up any ammunition, etc., since the years in the water have rendered it unstable, and it might explode.

 Some people might wonder, why the famous Jellyfish Lake does not feature amongst the best dive sites in Palau.
 There are a few reasons for that, the most important one, that it is not actually a dive site.
 Only snorkeling is allowed to preserve the delicate ecosystem of the lake, which has been gravely disturbed by the recent drought, eradicating most of the jellyfish in Jellyfish Lake.
 It is now until further notice completely closed for touristic traffic.
 Luckily, Palau has so much more to offer!

-Only snorkeling is allowed to preserve the delicate ecosystem of the lake, which has been gravely disturbed by the recent drought in 2016, eradicating most of the jellyfish in Jellyfish Lake.
-It is now until further notice completely closed for touristic traffic.
+Only snorkeling is allowed to preserve the delicate ecosystem of the lake, which has been gravely disturbed by the recent drought in 2016, killing most of the jellyfish in Jellyfish Lake.
+The lake and jellyfish are slowly recovering, time will tell if it makes a full reovery.
 Luckily, Palau has so much more to offer!

 Please feel free to contact us directly if you have any questions.
 We would love to hear from you.